sheldrake/PM/handbook/code-review-practices.md

 ### 1. Review fewer than 400 lines of code at a time

-A SmartBear study of a Cisco Systems programming team revealed that developers should review no more than 200 to 400 lines of code (LOC) at a time.
+A [SmartBear study of a Cisco Systems programming team](http://smartbear.com/resources/case-studies/cisco-systems-collaborator/) revealed that developers should review no more than 200 to 400 lines of code (LOC) at a time.
 The brain can only effectively process so much information at a time; beyond 400 LOC, the ability to find defects diminishes.

 In practice, a review of 200-400 LOC over 60 to 90 minutes should yield 70-90% defect discovery.
 So, if 10 defects existed in the code, a properly conducted review would find between seven and nine of them.

 ### 2. Take your time.
 Inspection rates should under 500 LOC per hour

 It can be tempting to tear through a review, assuming that someone else will catch the errors that you don´t find.
 However, SmartBear research shows a significant drop in defect density at rates faster than 500 LOC per hour.
 Code reviews in reasonable quantity, at a slower pace for a limited amount of time results in the most effective code review.

-code-review-best-practices-figure-2.gif

 ### 3. Do not review for more than 60 minutes at a time